wenlarry/PracticalMachineLearning-Project/README.md

 # PracticalMachineLearning-Project-Coursera

-# HTML and RMD files for the Project are also in 'gh-pages' Branch
+# HTML and RMD files for the Project are in 'gh-pages' Branch